After TMC leader’s complaint, blogger Tarak Biswas arrested in Bengal for mocking Islam

 READ ALSO :

 Another user on social media, Supriyo Lahiri, wrote, “Utter shame and outrage in Didier Shonar Bangla.
-An independent blogger Tarak Das was crusading against all kinds of blind faith, religious malpractice of all religions for some time.
+An independent blogger, Tarak Das, has been crusading against all kinds of blind faith and religious malpractice of all religions for some time.
 Now, the police have arrested him!
 Within a short time, the administration will bring the situation where atheists and independent thinkers will be butchered at will by fundamentalists like they have been doing in Bangladesh.”

 You might also like